November 20, 2020

 There must be no weapons, even near the place, no protection.
 It's the same rule for everyone...

 In the room, it is hot.
-50 adults are gathered on the school benches and I face them next to a health promotion colleague, the school principal and the head of the city.
+50 adults are gathered on the school benches and I face them next to a health promotion colleague, the school principal and the head of the town.
 The diversity of this group is anthropologically awesome to observe.
 There is the youth president wearing a pink polo shirt, the neighborhood chief in a multicolored shirt, the women's representative with an incredible skirt to match the cloth wrap in her hair.
 There is also a traditional healer sporting dozens of bone, pearl and nut necklaces, and imams in long white or gray robes, with their round-square hats that I adore.
 I love this diversity.

 An important step